Relative Unification in Intuitionistic Logic: Towards provability logic of HA: Abstract

 \section{Abstract}

-This paper studies relative unification and admissibility in the intuitionistic logic.
-We generalize results of \citep{Ghil99,Iemhoff-admissibility} and prove them relative in $\NNILpar$ propositions, the class of propositions with No Nested Implications in the Left made up from parameters.
-The main application of such generalization is to characterize provability logic of Heyting Arithmetic $\HA$ and prove its decidability \citep{PLHA}.
+This paper studies relative unification and admissibility in intuitionistic logic.
+We generalize results of \citep{Ghil99,Iemhoff-admissibility} and prove them relative to $\altNNILpar$ formulae, the class of forlmulae with No Nested Implications to the Left.
+The main application of this generalization is to characterize the provability logic of Heyting Arithmetic $\HA$ and prove its decidability \citep{PLHA}.